-It’s one of the most disgusting, off-putting phrases in the English language, and anyone who says otherwise is a masochist hell-bent on inflicting their misery onto the world.
-Like Kate, who recently snuck it into an otherwise lovely morning of cheesy eggs and French press.
+It’s one of the most disgusting, off-putting phrases in the English language, and anyone who says otherwise is a sadist, hell-bent on inflicting misery onto the world.
+Like Katie, who recently snuck it into an otherwise lovely morning of cheesy eggs and French press.
 “Let’s have a party!” she snarled.

-Except, dammit, if I’m being honest with myself.
-Then, I do, and desperately.
+Except, dammit, when I’m being honest with myself.
+Then I do care, and desperately.

 On a personal level, I want to be liked.
 Anything better than, “Ugh, that girl,” is preferred.
-But it requires effort, a drive down that two-way street of friendship and genuine interest, and when it comes time to pay those dues, my emotional wallet comes up short more often than not.
+I’m human, after all, despite Katie’s protestations to the contrary.
+But it requires effort, a drive down that two-way street of friendship and genuine interest.
+And too often when it comes time to pay those dues, my emotional wallet comes up short.
 I want to like you, Random Party Guy, but why is it so damn exhausting?

-My distaste for parties would be easy to write off as a social anxiety disorder or an introverted personality, but I wasn’t always this way.
-I used to like people—very much, in fact—craved being around them, even.
-As a kid I made friends easily and fearlessly—even into high school, despite my impressive wardrobe of unwashed Megadeth t-shirts and permanently etched don’t fuck with me scowl.
+My distaste for parties would be easy to write off as social anxiety disorder or an introverted personality, but I wasn’t always this way.
+I used to like people, very much, in fact.
+Craved being around them, even.
+As a kid I made friends easily and fearlessly.
+Even into high school, despite my impressive wardrobe of unwashed Megadeth t-shirts and permanently etched don’t fuck with me scowl.
 But somewhere along the way it became easier not to care, not to even try.
 Right around the time I got married, I think.

 “I know, let’s do a White Elephant party!”
-Kate sang a couple days later, her eyes glittering like a fourteen-year-old boy’s the night Megan Fox shows up in his bedroom, a pack of wine coolers and the new Call of Duty wedged into her cleavage.
+Katie sang a couple days later, her eyes glittering like a fourteen-year-old boy’s the night Megan Fox shows up in his bedroom, a pack of White Claws and the new Call of Duty wedged into her cleavage.

 If there’s anything worse than a party, it’s one that requires planning.
-I might make it through a night where moderate drinking is the only task required of me, but now I have to shop, too?
-I’d rather plan my own suicide.
+I might make it through a night where moderate drinking is all that’s required of me, but now I have to shop, too?
+I’d rather plan my own death.
 It was worse when we lived in Florida and all our friends were artists.
 Every get-together had a theme.
-To some, that may sound positively delightful, but even today, years removed, I’m driven to hiss the word through clenched teeth.
+To some that may sound positively delightful, but even today, years removed, I’m driven to hiss the word through clenched teeth.
 Theme party.
 Theeeme party.

-“You want me to…what, again?” a French friend asked, struggling to comprehend the depths of American ingratitude.
+“You want me to…what, again?” a French acquaintance asked, struggling to comprehend the depth of American ingratitude.

 “You should buy something.
-But something really, really bad, and then hand it out at the party,” Kate told her.
+But something really, really bad, and then hand it out at the party,” Katie told her.

 “And I do this…so you and everyone else can laugh at me?”

 I unwrapped a tube of something called Pink Nipple Cream, the description promising “To Be Whiter and All Day Confidence.”
-People come up with the strangest things to dislike about themselves, but I hadn’t realized nipples were one of them.
-Regardless, the results are undeniably dramatic, at least according to the photo on the rear of the box.
-An otherwise identical pair of breasts illustrated both Before and After colors, which showed a startling transformation from Jerky to the apparently more appetizing shade of Deviled Ham.
+People come up with the strangest things to dislike about themselves, but I hadn’t realized nipple color to be one of them.
+Regardless, the results were undeniably dramatic, at least according to the photo on the rear of the box.
+An otherwise identical pair of breasts illustrated both Before and After colors, charting a startling transformation from Jerky to the apparently more appetizing shade of Deviled Ham.